 Premiums Have Increased

-When liberal U.S. Senator Bob Casey voted for President Barack Obama’s job-killing healthcare law, he specifically promised the legislation would lower premiums, but nearly two years later families are now paying more money for their health insurance.
+When Democrat National Committee (DNC) Chairman Tim Kaine campaigned for President Barack Obama’s job-killing healthcare law he specifically promised the legislation would “lower health care costs,” but nearly two years later families are now paying more money for their health insurance.

 Additionally, the Kaiser Family Foundation found that in 2011 the average healthcare premium climbed from $13,770 to $15,073, which amounts to a 9 percent increase.